 Hot Wire CNC flying wing build details

-I’ve called it the YMF-38 as its 38″/960mm wingspan.
+I’ve called it the YMF-38 as it has 38″/960mm wingspan.
 It uses MH-45 airfoil sections and a 2200KV brushless motor with a 6×4 prop.
-A 2200mAH Lipo gives about 8-10 minutes flying.
-It flies really well and is quite fast.
+A 2200mAH Lipo gives about 8-10 minutes of flying.
+It flies well and is quite fast.
 I used XPS foam with 9-gram servos.
-I’ve had a few servo failures using the cheap 9 grams so now I use the metal-geared MG90S which are sometimes as cheap as the plastic geared servo’s.
+I’ve had a few servo failures using the cheap 9 grams so now I use the metal-geared MG90S which are sometimes as cheaper than plastic-geared servos.

 I’ve built a few now with white Styrofoam as well, a bit cheaper and if you follow my covering process https://rckeith.co.uk/cover-wings-fuselages-brown-paper-white-glue/, very strong.

-The wing was designed in Profili Pro 2 which creates the g-code I then load into to Mach 3
+The wing was designed in Profili Pro 2 which creates the g-code I then load into Mach 3.
+Since building this wing I’ve upgraded to DevWing Foam2 and use my Grbl Hotwire software with a 32-bit USB controller.

-If you need Free options to make the wing then LinuxCNC and my article https://rckeith.co.uk/foam-wing-free-cnc-software/ here has all the details.
+If you need Free options to make the wing article https://rckeith.co.uk/foam-wing-free-cnc-software/ here has details.

 Here are the dimensions.
-Center of Gravity is 6.25″/158mm from the nose.
-The endplates are 6mm depron which you can be any design you like.
+The centre of Gravity is 6.25″/158mm from the nose.
+The endplates are 6mm depron which you can use any design you like.

 flying wing design